kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 #### Integration tests

-- Webhook acceptance with both group-recreating restart policies and rejection with other restart policies.
+- Webhook acceptance with both group-recreating restart policies (in both `Ordinal` and `Hash` group identity modes) and rejection with other restart policies.
-- Webhook rejection of `groupIdentity: Hash` with `maxGroupRestarts`.
 - The controller behavior table above, including exhaustion-triggered group deletion, explicit annotation recovery, and LWS deletion.
 - Spec updates that change restart policy only after clearing the limit.